Samsung/tizen-docs/docs/application/native/guides/multimedia/image-edit.md

   You can [decode images](#decode) and [encode them](#encode) with the following formats:

-  - Bitmap formats: YUV420, YUV422, RGB888, RGBA8888, BGRA8888, and ARGB8888.
+  - Bitmap formats: YUV420, YUV422, RGB888, RGBA8888, BGRA8888, and ARGB8888
-  - Input image formats for decoding: JPEG, PNG, GIF, and BMP.
+  - Input image formats for decoding: JPEG, PNG, GIF, and BMP
-  - Output image formats for encoding: JPEG, PNG, GIF, BMP, and [animated GIF](#animation).
+  - Output image formats for encoding: JPEG, PNG, GIF, BMP, and [animated GIF](#animation)

   > **Note**
   >